 Choose one of the filters prepared in routing/firewall/bridge filter section.
+For more information about filters group, please see Bridge filter

 VI.1.3.2 Wireless SSIDs

 The wireless SSID section is used to configure several SSIDs and enable them on the client role of the Wireless interface.